dicaormu/demo_springboot_reactjs/README.md

 ### Getting data

-When you ping the root node, you get back a collection of links wrapped up in a http://stateless.co/hal_specification.html
+When you ping the root node, you get back a collection of links wrapped up in a [Hal Specification](http://stateless.co/hal_specification.html)

     $ curl localhost:8080/api